nickrallison/svql/README.md

 }
 ```

-#### CWE-1280: Access Control Check Implemented After Asset is Accessed
+### CWE-1280: Access Control Check Implemented After Asset Access
-This bug was chosen because it is quite amenable to structural analysis, it can be done by looking for a locked register
+This bug was chosen because also it is quite amenable to structural analysis.
-which is enabled by an access checking structure but has another register inbetween causing a signal delay.
+This pattern identifies a locked register enabled by an access checking structure
+where an intermediate register causes a signal delay, leading to stale access checks.

 ```rust
 #[composite]